JS-10/SQ_Project_9/README.md

   - Ensure comprehensive coverage of GUI interactions through structured test cases.

 - **GraphWalker Automation:**
-  - Utilize the GraphWalker tool for automating the execution of formulated test cases.
+  - Utilize the MBT tool GraphWalker for automating the execution of formulated test cases.
   - Benefit from the ability to visualize and analyze test coverage with GraphWalker.

 - **AppleScript/Automator Automation:**
   - Utilize the Apple Automator tool for automating the execution of formulated test cases.

+## Requirements

-## How to Use
+## Installation

-1. Clone this repository to your local machine or download the script files.
+- Clone this repository to your local machine or download the script files.

+## Usage

-2. Open the AppleScript files corresponding to the desired test case using the Script Editor on MacOS.
+1. Open the AppleScript files corresponding to the desired test case using the Script Editor on MacOS.

-3. Review and modify the script if necessary to match your system configuration.
+2. Review and modify the script if necessary to match your system configuration.

-5. Execute the modified AppleScript using the Script Editor or run it through the terminal.
+3. Execute the modified AppleScript using the Script Editor or run it through the terminal.

-# Feedback and Contributions
+## Feedback and Contributions

 We welcome feedback, bug reports, and contributions!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

-# Contact
+## Contact

-For any inquiries or assistance, feel free to contact Johannes Simon or Kaan Akbulut.
+For any inquiries or assistance, feel free to contact Kaan Akbulut or Johannes Simon.
 E-Mail: kakbulut@smail.uni-koeln.de / jsimon10@smail.uni-koeln.de

+## License
+This project is available under the [MIT License](LICENSE).